-FILE TYPE INTERNAL NAME EXTERNAL NAME DESCRIPTION Configuration File Rom-0 .rom This is the configuration filename on the switch.
-Uploading the rom-0 file replaces the entire ROM file system, including your switch configurations, system-related data (including the default password), the error log and the trace log.
+FILE TYPE INTERNAL NAME EXTERNAL NAME DESCRIPTION Configuration File config This is the configuration filename on the switch.
+Uploading the config file replaces the entire ROM file system, including your switch configurations, system-related data (including the default password), the error log and the trace log.
 Firmware Ras .bin This is the generic name for the OS firmware on the switch.